-University researchers and students who want to commercialize their research interact with the university via an office often called the TTO.
+University researchers and students who want to commercialize their research interact with the university via an office often called the University Technology Transfer Office, or TTO.
 TTOs support potential entrepreneurs and the formation of startups through services, training, and mentoring.
 They help in finding funding, securing research space, creating a leadership team, and finding other resources.
 Regarding the business, they help with patent registration, licensing agreements, consulting contracts, and obtaining funding for proof of concept and venture capital.

 Research and other innovations developed by faculty or students at a university are the university’s intellectual property (IP).
 TTOs manage the university’s IP interests, so they are interested in determining if a startup is the best means of commercializing a university’s intellectual property (IP).
 Alternatives to startups include selling the technology to industry.
 For a startup, TTOs want to make sure the market justifies investment by the university.
-Favorable factors include:
+Some favorable factors include the following:

 - The technology is novel.